Aminulhoque01/E-Commerce-Inventory-API/README.md

-# Vista Systech Task - Backend Application
+# E-Commerce Inventory API - Backend Application

 ## Overview
 Vista Systech Task is a backend application designed to manage promotions, catalogs, shopping carts, and orders.
 This project is built using Node.js, Express, and MongoDB.
 It provides a set of RESTful API endpoints to handle operations related to product promotions, catalogs, cart management, and order processing.